Kosta Barbarouses: Loan to Panathinaikos

-On 27 June 2012, Barbarouses signed a one-year loan contract with Greek giants Panathinaikos.
+On 27 June 2012, Barbarouses signed a one-year loan contract with Greek giants Panathinaikos, with option to buy him in the next summer.
 Barbarouses only played 11 games and scored no goals during his one-year loan spell in his ancestral country.
 His stand out moment was when he played against Greatest Rivals Olympiacos in a league match in Piraeus in a 1–1 draw.

 Melbourne Victory

-On 7 August 2013, Kosta signed a 3-year deal at Melbourne Victory under Ange Postecoglou for the second time.
+On 7 August 2013, Kosta signed a three-year deal at Melbourne Victory under Ange Postecoglou for the second time.
 The first time was at rival team Brisbane Roar, following a successful career start at home town team Wellington Phoenix.

 Kosta debuted for Melbourne Victory in round 2 of the 2013–14 season in the 2–2 away draw with Adelaide United.

 Return to Wellington Phoenix

-On 8 March 2016 it was announced that Barbarouses would leave Melbourne Victory at the end of the season to rejoin his hometown club Wellington Phoenix on a 3-year contract.
-On 5 June 2017 Phoenix announced they would be releasing Barbarouses following his request to leave for non-footballing reasons.
+On 8 March 2016, it was announced that Barbarouses would leave Melbourne Victory at the end of the season to rejoin his hometown club Wellington Phoenix on a three-year contract.
+On 5 June 2017, Phoenix announced they would be releasing Barbarouses following his request to leave for non-footballing reasons.